(214) 390-7947 (Overseas Callers)

 Volunteer Jungle Cabins:

-Another accommodation option for volunteering in our Kegalle, Sri Lanka in elephant project is staying in the Jungle cabins.
+Another accommodation option for volunteering in Kegalle, Sri Lanka, in the elephant project is staying in the Jungle cabins.
 There are five cabins set aside to house you and other international volunteers.
-You will share a cabin with two other volunteers, andeach of the cabins has an attached bathroom with a regular supply of water.
+You will share a cabin with two other volunteers, and each of the cabins has an attached bathroom with a regular supply of water.

 Our cabin accommodations are advantageous for you in several ways.
-The accommodation cost is extremely affordable, and it is the perfect choice for both solo and group travellers.
-You will learn and share experiences with other volunteers, get to enjoy a camp life and observe the wildlife all day long.
+The accommodation cost is extremely affordable, and it is the perfect choice for both solo and group travelers.
+You will learn and share experiences with other volunteers, get to enjoy a camp life, and observe the wildlife all day long.

-Facilities: Multiple shared rooms (same gender), comfortable beds, electricity, Wi-Fi, western toilet, regular supply of water, safe and sound living environment, outdoor showers, mosquito nets
+Facilities : Multiple shared rooms (same gender), comfortable beds, electricity, Wi-Fi, western toilet, regular supply of water, safe and sound living environment, outdoor showers, and mosquito nets.

 Meals